cowboy/battlelog-hacks/README.md

 Split source into sub-files.
 Broke the hooking stuff out into JavaScript Hooker, included as a submodule.
 Created a build tool and updated the dev web server.

+11/4/2011
+v0.3.0
+Removed server browser re-sort code (which has been implemented natively) Automatically selects the first server in the server browser after refreshing or sorting.

 ## License
 Copyright (c) 2011 "Cowboy" Ben Alman